The Essential Guide to Building a Brand Identity That Feels Like You

 Common signals include:

-These signs don’t mean you’ve done anything wrong - just that your business is growing, and your brand identity needs to grow with you.
+These signs don’t mean you’ve done anything wrong - just that your business is growing, and your brand identity needs to grow with it.

 What’s the difference between my personal brand and my business brand?